-procedure issues and upcoming policy changes.
-Supervisors then train their staff

-on any policy changes.

-☐ iii.
-Issue policy manuals.

-Describe:

 iv.
 Train on policy manual.
-Describe:

-The Income Maintenance Training Academy conducts policy/procedure training or childcare assistance as well as child care system training for all Child Care Registration, Payment and Eligibility staff on a regular basis.
-Regulatory staff are trained by their supervisors with technical assistance from the Bureau of Service Support and Training
+The Income Maintenance Training Academy conducts policy/procedure training on childcare assistance as well as child care system training for all Child Care Registration, Payment and Eligibility staff on a regular basis.
+Regulatory staff are trained by their supervisors with technical assistance from the Bureau of Service Support and Training v.

-v.
 Monitor and assess policy implementation on an ongoing basis.
 Describe:

 vi.
 Meet regularly regarding the implementation of policies.
 Describe:

 vii.
 Other.
 Describe: